-And, with the first hour of his interview passing in the blink of an eye as the anecdotes come thick and fast (and, unhelpfully, not in any particular chronological order), it's clear those colleagues were right as the hours then ticked by with 67-year-old Coates holding who has met Coates will most likely also have heard.
+And, with the first hour of his interview passing in the blink of an eye as the anecdotes come thick and fast (and, unhelpfully, not in any particular chronological order), it's clear those colleagues were right as the hours then ticked by with 67-year-old Coates holding court.
+'You can call me Al,' had been his earlier warm introduction, and something anyone who has met Coates will most likely also have heard.